 The Trocadero metro station was just 5 mins from my hotel from which took me straight to Gare de La Défense – a metro station in Europe’s largest office complex located just beneath the Grand Arche in the west district of Paris.

 The Arche is about in shape of a cube and is on a secondary axis with two tallest buildings in the city – Tour Eiffel & Tour Montparnasse.
 The roof of the Arche was open to the public for views of the city until 2010.
 But unfortunately, it was closed after an incident in elevators.
 After completing the Grand Arche Tour, I had half a day, so my Paris voyage on foot continues 🙂 There are a variety of things to see in Paris, while no one recommends this urban side of Paris.
 I highly recommend taking Paris metro and enjoy some economic shopping and skyscrapers at La Defense.

 Relish French Cuisine

-A trip to the iconic city of love can never be complete without having to taste some must try French cuisine.
-Beautiful start of a morning with a freshly baked Croissant and a coffee served with chocolate.
-Savor the engaging smell how crepes are being prepared at every nook and corner of the alleys in the city.
-And yes not to forget, the famous macarons in different flavors now easily found everywhere in the world yet Parisian ones have a special feel to them.
+A trip to the city of love isn’t complete without tasting the French cuisine.
+Beautiful start of a morning with a freshly baked croissant and coffee served with chocolate.
+Savor the engaging smell how crepes are prepared in every nook and corner of the alleys in the city.
+Macarons in different flavors are found everywhere in the world yet Parisian ones have a special feel to them.
 If you’re like me preferring vegan food during travels, then check out these amazing best vegan restaurants in Paris.

 — The Wanderer